ianlucas1/ethereum_project/README.md

 ├── .pre-commit-config.yaml      # Configuration for pre-commit hooks
-├── .python-version              # Specifies the project's Python version (e.g., for pyenv) ├── Dockerfile                   # Defines the Docker image for the project ├── final_results.json           # Output JSON from the analysis pipeline ├── LICENSE                      # Project license information ├── main.py                      # Main script to run the full analysis pipeline ├── mypy.ini                     # Configuration for mypy static type checker ├── pip.conf                     # pip configuration (e.g., extra index URLs)
-├── PROJECT_CONFIG_DETAILS.md    # Detailed content of hidden config files for LLM context ├── raw_core_data_plot.png       # Example diagnostic plot
-├── README.md                    # This file
+├── .python-version              # Specifies the project's Python version (e.g., for pyenv) ├── Dockerfile                   # Defines the Docker image for the project ├── LICENSE                      # Project license information ├── main.py                      # Main script to run the full analysis pipeline (symlink or copy of src/main.py) ├── mypy.ini                     # Configuration for mypy static type checker ├── pip.conf                     # pip configuration (e.g., extra index URLs) ├── PROJECT_CONFIG_DETAILS.md    # Detailed content of config files for reference ├── README.md                    # This file
 ├── research.py                  # Script for interactive research and plotting
-├── requirements-dev.txt         # Dependencies for development (linters, testers)
+├── requirements-dev.txt         # Dependencies for development
-└── requirements-lock.txt        # Pinned versions of all dependencies for reproducible environments
+└── requirements-lock.txt        # Pinned versions of all dependencies
 ```
-*Note on `prompts/` and `scripts/` directories: These may contain auxiliary files used during development (e.g., LLM prompts, custom QA scripts).
-They are not required for running the core analysis pipeline and can generally be ignored by new contributors focused on the main application logic.*
+*Note on `prompts/` and `scripts/` directories: These contain auxiliary files primarily used for the AI Agent Development Workflow.
+They are not required for running the core econometric analysis pipeline.*

 ## Modules (`src/` directory)